IceCubeOpenSource/IceCubeOpenSource.github.io/transfer.md

 ## Transferred repository ownership

-Once code is transferred, you should become a member of [IceCubeOpenSource] so we can assign you as the maintainer of the project.
+Once code is transferred [IceCubeOpenSource] let us know, so we can assign you as the maintainer of the project.
 Just tell us your GitHub username and we can take care of the rest.

 [transfer]: https://help.github.com/articles/transferring-a-repository-owned-by-your-personal-account/#transferring-a-repository-to-another-user-account-or-to-an-organization